nih-cfde/the-fair-cookbook/content/recipes/04/fairshake.md

 ## Conclusion

 The process of FAIRification with FAIRshake both manually and automatically was detailed and described with a CFDE case study.
 While the assessment described here was for the CFDE DATS serialized assets, the same process is applicable to any standard and any type of digital object.
 Examples exist for assessing APIs, GitHub repositories, and tools, among other case studies using standards applicable to each.
 As more standards become codified and accessible through FAIRshake, they will become simpler to evaluate, ultimately increasing the FAIRness of the standard itself and anything using that standard.
 It should be noted that the process of using FAIRshake for performing assessments is mainly designed to increase awareness about standards that digital object producers can apply to improve the FAIRness of the digital assets they produce and publish.

+## Reference

+### <a name="fair-repo"></a><a name="fair-repo-report"></a><a name="fair-repo-assessments"></a>FAIR Repo

+The CFDE FAIR repository is currently private given that it contains details about DCCs that have not yet been verified.
+Please submit a request to <https://www.nih-cfde.org/contact/> if you need access to the repository.

+If you have access to the repository, you can access information in it about:
+- [scripts](https://github.com/nih-cfde/FAIR) to convert several DCC's publicly facing metadata into C2M2 compatible frictionless datapackages organized by DCC name
+- [scripts](https://github.com/nih-cfde/FAIR/tree/master/Demos/FAIRAssessment) to automatically assess C2M2 compatible frictionless datapackages against the C2M2 rubric on FAIRshake
+- [reports](https://github.com/nih-cfde/FAIR/tree/master/Demos/FAIRAssessment/report) showing the satisfaction of the converted DCC metadata with the C2M2 rubric over time (FAIR assessments over time)